 When people come to Hope Pregnancy Center for pregnancy testing or consultations, they often share with us stories of how they thought they couldn’t become pregnant or why they thought they were safe.
 Let’s look at some of the more common myths about unintended pregnancy and conception.
 If you are concerned you may be pregnant, text Hope Pregnancy Center today at 405-531-9011 or call one of our centers for an appointment for a free pregnancy test.

 Myth #1: I Can’t Get Pregnant When I’m on my Period

 This is one of the most common misconceptions about sex we hear.
 Many women think they cannot become pregnant during their menstrual periods.
-In truth, it is possible for women to become pregnant during menstruation.
+In truth, conception is possible for women during menstruation.
 The probability is low, but the possibility exists.
 Also, STDs or STIs (sexually transmitted diseases or infections) can be passed between partners any day of the month — even during menstruation.

 Myth #2: Certain Positions Prevent Pregnancy

 Some people believe that having sex in a certain position makes it impossible to get pregnant.
 A related myth is that you can prevent pregnancy by positioning yourself a certain way after intercourse.
 Both of these ideas are false.
 Sperm can travel into your uterus and fertilize an egg no matter what position you are in.
 In addition, a man’s sperm can stay alive inside your body for up to 5 days after sex, making the position you use irrelevant.